e-cite/sixxs-heartbeat/README.md

 # sixxs-heartbeat
-Send heartbeats to SixXS TIC from pfsense for keep alive a SixXS heartbeat tunnel
+Send heartbeats to SixXS POP directly from pfSense for keeping alive a SixXS heartbeat tunnel

 This script implements the SixXS Heartbeat Protocol as described in the https://tools.ietf.org/html/draft-massar-v6ops-heartbeat-00 on pfSense respectively BSD.